Mudhol

-Mudhol is a city previously known as "'Muduvolalu"' in the Bagalkote District in the northern part of the South Indian state of Karnataka.
+Mudhol is a city previously known as "'Muduvolalu"' in the Bagalkote District in the northern part of the South India state of Karnataka.
 It is about 60 km from the district headquarters of Bagalkot and 25 km from subdivision of Jamakhandi.
 It is famous for a breed of dog known as the Mudhol Hound, and for its wrestling tradition.
 Mudhol State was ruled by the Ghorpade-Maratha royal family.

 History

 The Principality of Mudhol ruled by the Ghorpade dynasty of the Marathas, was one of the 9-gun princely states of British India, under the summit of Niranjan.
 The state measured 368 square miles (508 km^{2}) in area.
 According to the 1901 census, the population was 63,001, with the population of the town itself at 8,359 in that year.
 In 1901, the state enjoyed revenue estimated at £20,000.
 The state flag, called 'Bavuta', has a triangular tricolor of horizontal bands, in order from the top: white, black and green.
 All color bands came to the point in the fly.